mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Set the minimum audit price
 You can set a minimum audit price as a configuration parameter.
 This is the minimum price in QSP for which your node will be willing to perform a scan of a smart contract submitted to the Quantstamp Protocol.

-As the release of `v2.0.2-beta2`, we've implemented a min price floor, it requires the node operators to set the minimum price above `1000` (including).
+As the release of `v2.0.2-beta2`, we've implemented a min price floor.
+Node operators are required to set the minimum price above or equal to `1000` QSP.
-While the node that sets something below this will not get slashed, it would also fail to get any request.
+If a node sets a min price floor below `1000` QSP, it will not get slashed but it will fail to recieve scan requests and your node will still consume gas attempting to communicate with the network.
-(And have a potential of losing gas by keep retrying.)
-Do update your minprice!
+Do update your `minprice`!

 Open `resources/config.yaml`.
 The resources folder is located within your qsp node directory (folder).
 Your qsp node directory was extracted from a zip file in step 1.